By AIA Contract Documents

 For instance, many states require contractors to provide a notice of furnishing of work to the owner within a designated timeframe after starting work on the project.
 Failure to submit this statutorily required notice within such a timeframe may result in a waiver of the contractor’s lien rights.

 Further, the contract, or governing law, may require contractors to submit notice of a claim for nonpayment within so many days of completing a project.
 But what does ‘completion’ mean?
 Is it when you physically leave the site, when you submit the last payment application, or some other requirement?
 It is important to know what’s expected!
+Learn more about lien waivers here: The Basics of Waivers and Releases of Lien or Payment Bond Rights.

 As appropriate, it is wise to obtain a copy of the surety bond for your project before beginning work.
 The terms of the surety bond will often have specific requirements for asserting a claim for nonpayment under the payment bond.
 If you miss the specified dates, you may have lost your opportunity to submit a viable claim under that bond.
+Become familiar with Surety Bonds and what is required from the surety, contractor and owner.

 Know when you should get paid, particularly on a public project, where there might be more than one relevant payment statute.
 Most contractors are familiar with prompt payment statutes that require the upstream contractor to pay their subcontractors within a designated timeframe of receiving payment from the owner.
 Are you tracking those dates?
 Have other trade contractors been paid?
 If you haven’t been paid by the date required under law, it is good practice to have previously prepared written notices to issue to all necessary parties demanding payment.
 This way, you may avoid issues, or unnecessary close calls, stemming from the timeliness of these notices.